 When you play as Ellie, you have nothing in mind but to find Abby and the WLF responsible for his death.
 The game controls you like the fungus infection—due to your attachment to Ellie and Joel, you became as violent as the infected, and you became as violent as Ellie during her quest.
-When you play as Abby, you realized the reason why she did it and what she went through that paralleled with Joel's and Ellie's journey in the first game.
-The game makes you see the world through Abby's eyes.
-And though she is as violent as Ellie, her perception changed when she met Lev, who was supposed to be her faction's enemy.
+Ellie, at the start of the game, and even in part one, is wholely intact to the players and to Joel.

 I guess one more issue about the game is the leaks that happened a month before it was finally released.
 One thing players of this titular game didn't like, especially if they are much-awaited, was the sudden leaks.
 The issue was about a former Naughty Dog employee that leaked the game's story in an internet blog post.
 Those that read it didn't like it, especially because the leaked article depicted most of Part II's story.
-It became an issue since players that had read it lost interest in playing the game, especially when the leaked confirmed the death of their favorite game character.
+It became an issue since players that had read it lost interest in playing the game, especially when the leak confirmed the death of their favorite game character.
 The sudden spoiler of the much-awaited game was definitely upsetting.

 Even now, the game still gets conflicting reviews.
-But what really shocked me is that some people, especially those that belong to cult-like fandoms, have been bombarding the developers, Naughty Dog's employees, and the voice actors, with multiple threats and harassment.
+But what really shocked me is that some people, especially those that belong to cult-like fandoms, have been bombarding the developers, Naughty Dog's employees, and the voice actors with multiple threats and harassment.
 I mean, we get it that you don't like the game.
-But you need not go as far as wishing horrendous things to these people, who worked hard on the game.
+But you need not go as far as wishing horrendous things to these people who worked hard on the game.

 Afterword: End of Another Story

-Despite the mixed critical positive reviews from game critics and negative backlash from most audiences, the game's gameplay mechanics, upgraded strategies, magnificent storytelling, life-like interactive environments, and intense acting still holds the pique of being one of the best games out there.
-And even though fans, players, critics, and watchers may continue the ongoing conflict because of the different opinions to the game for a long time, the game still made a mark on them—whether it's good or bad.
+Despite the mixed critical positive reviews from game critics and negative backlash from most audiences, The Last of Us Part II's gameplay mechanics, upgraded strategies, magnificent storytelling, life-like interactive environments, intense acting, peak attention to detail, and top-notch combat systems still holds the pique of being one of the best games out there.
+And even though fans, players, critics, and watchers may continue the ongoing conflict because of the different opinions of the game for a long time, the game still made a mark on them—whether it's good or bad.

 © 2020 Darius Razzle Paciente